 Shkodra is for those who love the outdoors without being stranded in the middle of nowhere.

 3. Durrës – the coastal city

-Albania’s second-largest city, and largest port, Durrës is all about city-living with the Adriatic as your backyard.
+Albania’s second-largest city, and largest port, Durrës, is all about city living with the Adriatic as your backyard.

 The entire western edge is a beautiful coastline that can be walked and enjoyed, with a few exceptions, such as the international ferry port.

 Durrës is a hub for summer tourism, so there are areas within the city that only operate during the summer.
-Thus, in the off-season, you will need to rely upon the city centre for shopping.
+Thus, in the off-season, you will need to rely upon the city center for shopping.

 Still, Durrës is a great option to consider for families, singles, and retirees.